 Here at the Foundation, we recognize loneliness and isolation as a critical public health concern, particularly for older adults and their caregivers.
 We’ve developed a number of programs that harness the power of creative expression to reduce the burden of loneliness for those most significantly affected.

-Earlier this month we were in Augusta working with AARP Georgia in support of their commitment to caregivers.
+In November 2017 we were in Augusta working with AARP Georgia in support of their commitment to caregivers.
 We had a terrific turnout and all discovered the power of “creatively connecting” in celebration of Caregivers Month!